MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 ## Deploying on your devices

-After sorting out your licenses, users can setup and use the app on their HoloLens 1, HoloLens 2, or mobile devices.
+After sorting out your licenses, users can setup and use the app on their HoloLens, HoloLens 2, or mobile devices.

 ### Prerequisites
 - Your organization's IT admin must add you as a user and assign you a Remote Assist license **and** Microsoft Teams license in the Microsoft 365 or Office 365 administrator portal, as described in this article's first section.
 - A [Microsoft Teams account](https://teams.microsoft.com/start).
 Visit our topic on [using Teams with Remote Assist](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/use-microsoft-teams-with-remote-assist) for more information.
 - Azure Active Directory [Premium Trial](https://azure.microsoft.com/trial/get-started-active-directory/) (for HoloLens users only)
-- A HoloLens 1, HoloLens 2, or mobile device.
+- A HoloLens, HoloLens 2, or mobile device.
 Licensing and product requirements can be found [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).

-### Steps for HoloLens 1 and 2
+### Steps for HoloLens and HoloLens 2
 1. Go to the **Start** menu and then select **Microsoft Store**.
 2. Search for and download **Dynamics 365 Remote Assist** and launch the app.
 3. Sign into Remote Assist with your Microsoft Teams account.
 4. You'll be taken to your Contacts page.
 Note that if you're using a free trial, you'll be prompted to start your **Free Trial of Dynamics 365 Remote Assist**.
-5. You can now use Dynamics 365 Remote Assist on your HoloLens 1 or 2!
+5. You can now use Dynamics 365 Remote Assist on your HoloLens or HoloLens 2!

 ### Steps for mobile devices
 1. Go to the appropriate iOS and Android app store.